Attested: Ariconio on iter 13 of the Antonine Itinerary

-Where: Ariconium was the iron-working area of Weston-under-Penyard, Herefordshire, around SO645240, located by AI's mileage figures on Roman road Margary 612a heading west out of Gloucester, plus surviving place names Archenfield and Yrging.
+Where: Ariconium was the iron-working area of Weston-under-Penyard, Herefordshire, around SO645240, located by the Itinerary's mileage figures on Roman road Margary 612a heading west out of Gloucester, plus surviving place names Archenfield and Yrging.
 There appears to be no evidence for a Roman fort there.

 Name origin: Ariconium starts like Latin aes, aeris ‘base metal’, related to the English word ore.
 Two major uses of early iron may be semantically related: ploughing (aro ‘to plough’) and warfare (armo ‘to arm’ and Ares the god of war).
 The ending ‑conium (which also occurs in Viroconium, Wroxeter) probably meant ‘coming together’, based on the general sense of con- in Latin words, plus the well-attested Latin verb coeo ‘to come together’, whose presumptive derivation from *coneo was remarked on in AD 95 by the Latin rhetorician Quintillian.
 This interpretation would fit something more in the nature of a guild of artisans than an ordinary agriculture-based village, and outranks Latin conium ‘water hemlock’ or